sendgrid/sendgrid-go/USAGE.md

 **This endpoint allows you to retrieve information about multiple suppression groups.**

 This endpoint will return information for each group ID that you include in your request.
-To add a group ID to your request, simply append `&id=` followed by the group ID.
+To add a group ID to your request, append `&id=` followed by the group ID.

 Suppressions are a list of email addresses that will not receive content sent under a given [group](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html).